Black-spot tourism ‘feeds ghoulish fascination’

-In a gift shop at the edge of the exclusion zone, people queue to buy mugs and keyrings bearing yellow hazard signs.
-Since the release of HBO’s new drama about the disaster, bookings are up 40%.
+In a gift shop at the edge of the exclusion zone, people queue to buy mugs and key rings bearing yellow hazard signs.
+Since this summer’s HBO drama Chernobyl about the disaster, bookings went up by 40%.

 Welcome to the world of dark tourism, defined by the Institute for Dark Tourism Research as visiting “sites of death, disaster, or the seemingly macabre”.